bgigurtsis/bluelight/README.md

 For setup of bluelight.py just replace the MAC address in the script with the MAC address of your bluetooth beacon.

-All files in this repo are licensed with the GPL v2.0 license, and non-commercial and commercial re-use/modification is allowed so long as attribution is maintained.
+All files in this repo are licensed with the GPL v2.0 license, and non-commercial and commercial re-use/modification is allowed so long as attribution and the GPL 2.0 license is maintained.